 These scores are not affected whether the applicant is applying alone, or with an accompanying spouse/partner.
 These scores depend on the education and language proficiency, Canadian work experience, foreign work experience along with good official language proficient of CLB 7 or higher and trade certificate.

 You can really up your game in this factor.
-Here are some ways you can get additional points to add to your total CRS score.

 - Sibling living in Canada as a citizen or permanent resident – 15 points.